espressif/github-actions/sync_issues_to_jira/README.md

 # This workflow will be triggered when a new issue is opened
 on: issues

+# Limit to single concurrent run for workflows which can create Jira issues.
+# Same concurrency group is used in issue_comment.yml
+concurrency: jira_issues

 jobs:
   sync_issues_to_jira:
     name: Sync issues to Jira